-The district is home to one of Portland’s biggest icons, Powell’s City of Books was founded in 1971 and has since grown to a full city block of books, measuring about 68,00 square feet or 1.6 acres of retail space.
-Powell’s has had several locations over the years, including a travel bookstore (closed in 2004), all have been strongly successful.
-In 2002, Powell’s was known as one of America’s 10 best bookstores by USA Today.
+The district is home to one of Portland’s biggest icons.
+Powell’s City of Books was founded in 1971, is now considered one of America’s most famous book stores: a full city block of books, measuring about 68,00 square feet or 1.6 acres of retail space.
+Powell’s has had several locations over the years, including two stores devoted specifically to travel and technical books.

 The district has two public plazas available for use; Jamison Square; and Tanner Springs Park; Jamison Square was completed in 2002 with a design focused around a fountain which allows access for cooing off, the square also serves as a multi-use space for the Portland Farmer’s Market; Tanner Springs park was completed in 2005, the design focuses on being natural with tall grasses and a creek.